lrotermund/blog/content/data-protection.md

   GDPR).
 These companies are obliged to comply with all data protection regulations.
-Strict data protection regulations apply to commissioned data processing; in particular, these companies may only use the data to fulfill their tasks on our behalf.
+Strict data protection regulations apply to commissioned data processing; in particular, these companies may only use the data to fulfill their tasks on my behalf.
 I am responsible for compliance with data protection regulations by these companies and have concluded corresponding order processing agreements with the service providers.

-## Cookies
+## Cookies and local storage

-My website uses so-called cookies.
-I use cookies to make my website more user-friendly.
-These are small text files that are stored on your end device with the help of the browser.
+My website doesn't use so-called cookies.
+I use your browsers local storage to make my website more user-friendly.
+Cookies and the local storage are small text files that are stored on your end device with the help of the browser.
 They do not cause any damage.
-If you call up the corresponding server of our website again, your browser sends the previously received cookie back to the server.
-The server can then evaluate the information received through this procedure in various ways.
-Cookies can, for example, make it easier to navigate a website.
+If you call up the corresponding server of my website again, your browser doesn't send the previously setup local storage back to the server.
+Its just saved within your browser.
+The local storage can, for example, make it possible to store the active color scheme that my website provides.

-My website only uses technically necessary cookies.
-Technically necessary cookies ensure that my website functions smoothly.
+My website only uses technically necessary local storage values.
+Technically necessary local storage values ensure that my website functions smoothly.

-If you wish to prevent the use of cookies, you can do so by making local changes to your settings in the Internet browser used on your computer (e.g. Microsoft Edge, Mozilla Firefox, Safari, Chrome, etc.).
-You can set up your browser so that it informs you about the setting of cookies and you only allow this in individual cases.
-Deactivating cookies will restrict the functionality of our website.
+If you wish to prevent the use of the local storage, you can do so by making local changes to your settings in the Internet browser used on your computer (e.g. Microsoft Edge, Mozilla Firefox, Safari, Chrome, etc.).
+You can set up your browser so that it informs you about the setting of local storage values and you only allow this in individual cases.
+Deactivating the local storage will restrict the functionality of my website.

 ## Your rights